PMCC-BioinformaticsCore/janis/docs/references/tools/pythontool.rst

 ============

 .. note::
-	BETA: Available in v0.9.0 and later
+	Available in v0.9.0 and later

 A PythonTool is a Janis mechanism for running arbitrary Python code inside a container.